 It is possible to make money doing talent work but there is the start up issue.
 Most agencies have at least a 2 month waiting period to get paid.
 Some don’t pay out for as long as six months.
 So for the first few months its necessary to have some saving or zero costs and someone supporting you.
 Then there will be times were you won’t get any work and then when you do you have to wait for a couple months to get paid.
 Vicious cycle.

 While there isn’t much money its not like you’re expected to do any work.
 Most jobs just have you wait the whole day for a few minutes work.
 I just did a role where I was a Russian soldier during the 1900 Boxer Rebellion.
 They shipped me up to the country put me in a hotel and then the next day I spent 7:00AM to 4:00 PM waiting around in costume with about 20 other soldiers.
 My scene took about 5min to shoot and then we went home.
 It goes the other way too I’ve also been on other jobs where I get paid the same fee as everybody but I arrive at 9:00AM and then at 9:30AM I could go home.
 If you have a lot of free time there are a lot of travel jobs too.
 To get around expensive American labour laws, where they actually pay the actor a decent salary, Japanese studios ship out people to Hawaii or America to film a commercial or drama.

-There are a number of number of agencies in Japan including:
+There are a number of agencies in Japan including:

 While GroupEcho has some commercial work they mostly specialize in movie extra jobs.
 Think occupying American soldiers who brutalize a poor Japanese population.